 90 Hay Street, Woodlands

-Also known as The Woodlands and the Christmas Light House.
+Also known as The Woodlands and for two or thee weeks in December visible as the Christmas Light House.

 Peer over the fence from the street and what you think you see is a substantial Victorian residence built by a wealthy local land owner.
 However, look more closely and after research, it becomes clear that this was built as a modest double fronted Edwardian villa that would have looked at home in any suburb in any town.
 This was the arrival of urbanity in Steeple Morden and it was built for a modest local yeoman family.
 Set on a extensive plot, with further land behind, it has offered scope for extension over the years and what you see now is the 20th Century rendition of a substantial Victorian residence.